blakeschwartz02/Song_Recommender/README.md

 VGGish: VGGish is a pretrained Convolutional Neural Network created by Google that we used as a method of feature extraction.
 For more information please see the README.md file located in the vggish_feature_extraction folder.
 <br>

+## What is in this repository?

+### classification models folder
+This folder contains all the classification some of the models we used.
+We only included the models that gave use the best results, the rest we did not include.

+### Data folder
+This folder contains all the data from datasets that we used to train our models. mainly it contains the GTZAN datset as we did not want to upload the rest if the data since it was alot of data.
+There is also python file (Audio_downloader.py) with some methods to download audios from youtube.

+### feature analysis folder
+This folder contains two jupyter notebooks showing the results of PCA and T-sne analysis on both the extracyed features from the vggish model and audio features.

+### librosa_feature_extraction
+This folder contains python file with a methods for extracting features from audio using the librosa audio library.
+It also contains a jupyter notebook actually extracting the features.

+### similarity_models folder
+This folder contains a file with methods that find the k most similar songs in general and within the song's genre.

+### Test Code folder
+This folder contains unsupervised methods for clustering an song similarity

+### Vggish_imports
+This folder contains files for using the VGGish model and extracting features from audio files using it.
+Most of the files are from [Tensorflow's Vggish repository](https://github.com/tensorflow/models/tree/master/research/audioset/vggish).
+There are also some files we created for vggish feature extraction.

 ## Instructions to use code
 ### Feature Extraction
 To run the librosa feature extraction on the GTZAN/metal dataset: